beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 ### Local File-Based Data Store

-The data collector stores the resource usage information locally in files in the `<local_data_directory>/vm`, where `<local_data_directory>` is defined in the configuration file discussed further in the paper.
-The data for each VM is stored in a separate file named according to the UUID of the corresponding VM.
-The format of files is a new line separated list of integers representing the CPU consumption by the VMs in MHz.
+The data collector stores the resource usage information locally in files in the `<local_data_directory>/vm` directory, where `<local_data_directory>` is defined in the configuration file using the `local_data_directory` option.
+The data for each VM are stored in a separate file named according to the UUID of the corresponding VM.
+The format of the files is a new line separated list of integers representing the CPU consumption by the VMs in MHz.

 ## Configuration File